sueszli/osue/exams/2022/exam 2/exam report summary.md

 - What is the internal represenation of arrays in C?
 How do arrays get stored in C?
 - What is the difference between passing a variable by reference / passing by value to a function?

+(tip: there is a huge pool of questions and it is very unlikely that you will have any of these)

 <br><br><br>

 ## Coding exercise